yousefelassal/quote-cron/README.md

 > To do all that one is able to do, is to be a man; to do all that one would like to do, is to be a god.

 > The three great essentials to achieve anything worthwhile are: Hard work, Stick-to-itiveness, and Common sense.

+> If you think you can, you can.
+And if you think you can't, you're right.